-Diamond is host to impurities and defects that are one of the most promising qubits for quantum information processing.
-They have been used already in proof-of-principle quantum optics experiments, and if they can be incorporated into nanophotonic devices it is hoped that it will be possible to build practical quantum technologies, e.g. for quantum computing and networking.
+Impurities in diamond are one of the most promising qubits for quantum information processing.
+They have been used already in proof-of-principle quantum optics experiments, and if they can be incorporated into nanophotonic devices it will be possible to build practical quantum technologies, e.g. for quantum computing and networking.

 We have developed a new and versatile approach for creating nanophotonic devices from diamond, and have shown that we can use these devices to couple light to nanomechanical oscillators as well as SiV and NV colour centres.